Universal gravothermal evolution of isolated self-interacting dark matter halos for velocity-dependent cross sections: Derivation of the Short Mean-Free-Path Heat Conduction

 Taking the dot product of Eq.~\eqref{eq:BEQ_Gv} with $\vecb{v}S_i$, thermal averaging, and using Eq.~\eqref{eq:I_chi} gives

 with

 where in going from the first to second line, we use Eq.~9.8 from \S{}9 of chapter-I of~\cite{pitaevskii2012physical}, and $\Delta$ is defined as

 Note that by definition, $A_1=c_1=\sqrt{5/2}V_{\rm rms}$, while $A_{i\neq 1}=0$.
 To find $\kappa$ we still need to find $G_1$.
 This is now formally possible, but requires the inversion of an infinite dimension matrix $I_{ij}$.
-To leading order, the Chapman-Enskog expansion assumes that the sum in Eq.~\eqref{eq:sum_rule} can be truncated after the first term, which has been shown to hold to within $\sim$10\%.
-Thus, we find
+To leading order, the Chapman-Enskog expansion assumes that the sum in Eq.~\eqref{eq:sum_rule} can be truncated after the first term, {which has been shown to hold to within $\sim$3\% for the case oh hard spheres scatterings~\citep{chapman1990mathematical,Loyalka2007ChapmanEnskogST}, we discuss the validity of this truncation in the following subsection.
+To leading order we thus find}

 Our calculation has reduced to calculating $I_{11}$.
 We recall that $c_1S_1(v_i^2)={5}/{2}-{E_i}/{T} $, and note that momentum conservation gives $\Delta[\boldsymbol{v}]=0$.
 This allows us to find

 It is convenient to calculate the above expression in the center-of-mass frame in which